-- 6.1 We understand that the key to implementing a successful Counter Fraud Strategy and making sure it continues to apply will depend on programmed training and the way all our employees respond. - 6.2 We support the idea of providing training for our employees who are involved in, or managing, internal control systems, to make sure that their responsibilities and duties are regularly reviewed and reinforced. - 6.3 We are also committed to training and developing our employees who are involved in investigating fraud and corruption, and will provide suitable training. - 6.4 We will raise awareness of the risk of fraud and corruption for SPT and encourage participation in counter fraud measures including cyber resilience arrangements outlined by the Scottish Government.
+- 6.1 We understand that the key to implementing a successful Counter Fraud Strategy and making sure it continues to apply will depend on programmed training and the way all our employees respond. - 6.2 We support the provision of training for our employees who are involved in, and/or manage internal control systems, to make sure that their responsibilities and duties are regularly reviewed and reinforced. - 6.3 We are also committed to training and developing our employees who are involved in investigating fraud and corruption, and will provide suitable training. - 6.4 We will raise awareness of the risk of fraud and corruption and encourage participation in counter fraud measures including cyber resilience arrangements outlined by the Scottish Government.